Mississippi Bounty Hunter Guide: Requirements and Steps

 Mississippi Bonding Company

-Find even more bail agents and bondsmen in your area using the Find a Bail Agent tool on the PBUS website.
+Find even more bail agents and bondsmen in your area using the Member Search tool on the PBUS website.

-Job outlook is an important factor when considering any career; however, the Bureau of Labor Statistics does not report data on bail enforcement agents.
+Job outlook is an important factor when considering any career; however, the Bureau of Labor Statistics (BLS) does not report data on bail enforcement agents.
 Instead, we provide statistics and data on private investigators and detectives as these are closely related professions.
-Projections from 2012-2022 suggested that the number of private detectives and investigators would rise by 12.2% from 350 to 390; however, by 2015 the number had already risen to 400 individuals with an average reported salary of $33,640.1,2 Private detectives and investigators in the Gulfport-Biloxi-Pascagoula and Jackson areas were reported to have higher salaries, suggesting bounty hunting may be more lucrative in these metropolitan areas compared to other areas of the state.
+As of 2021, there were an estimated 140 private investigators and detectives working in Mississippi, with an average salary of $44,270.2 This was below the national average of $60,970 for this profession.3 Through 2030, jobs for private investigators in Mississippi are expected to increase by 7.1%, with an annual average of 10 job openings including replacements.4

 ---|---|---|